mongare70/SkaeHub-Developer-Programe-Boot-Camp---Group-Projects/Day 2/README.md

 #WebScrapper
   This project is on Python Web Scrapping:
   The program gets the number of followers of a given twitter account.

+ python libraries used in this program include
+    #lxml
+    #requests
+    #beautifulsoups